Yassin1-prog/Task_Management_System/README.md

 # Task_Management_System
-A Task Management System built using java and javafx for gui as part of multimedia technology course.
+A Task Management System built using java with maven and javafx for gui as part of multimedia technology course.